Brand Men & the History of Product Management

 Toyota: From Problems to Solutions

-Both the “Brand Man” of P&G and the Product Manager of HP had been given the responsibility of knowing their customers problems, which in turn meant they would need to build products to solve those problems.
-Building products is no easy task however and product managers often need to solve numerous problems in their own company to build the products their customers need.
-Innovation is required.
+Both the “Brand Man” of P&G and the Product Manager of HP had been given the responsibility of knowing their customer’s problems, and eventually, they would have to build products to solve those problems.
+Building products is no small task, however, and oftentimes, product managers must solve problems in their own organizations to get products built.
+It often requires innovation.
 Such was the case for Toyota Motor.

 In post-World War II Japan things looked bleak for Toyota.
+Frankly, Toyota was on the brink of going out of business.
 To survive, the company would have to make changes; they needed to do more with less.
 By the 1950’s Eiji Toyoda, (the nephew of Toyota’s founder and one-day chief executive and chairman of Toyota Motor), was looking for ways to innovate their manufacturing process.
 Toyoda’s answer came in the form of Taiichi Ohno, a Toyota engineer who was rising in the ranks.

 The term “Kanban” comes from the Japanese words “kan,” meaning visual, and “ban,” meaning card or board.
 If you’ve seen modern Kanban visual work management software, you’re likely familiar with the process of moving a (digital) sticky note from one column to another whenever a process is completed.
 Ohno created the original (and not digital) version of this process where one department had to wait to make more parts until they got a Kanban card back from another department, with that card indicating the exact number of parts needed in the next batch.
 This helped maintain the “just in time” process and massively reduced waste.